-This Video Of The U.S. Women's Cross-Country Skiing Team Winning The Gold Is Epic
+The U.S. Women's Cross-Country Skiing Team Won The Gold & The Vid Is Epic

 When Team USA's Jessie Diggins came down the final hill during the ladies team sprint in cross-country skiing, she was in third place, with the end of the race not too far away.
 Shortly after Diggins did cross the finish line, however, she fell to the snow, where she was met with a visibly emotional embrace by teammate Kikkan Randall.
 That sight is among the many reasons why this video of the U.S. women winning cross-country skiing gold is simply epic.